Yeah, soundbites three and four, and then we'll jump.

 Now, evolution.

-Um, I I know that evolution is Darwin.
+I know that evolution is Darwin.

-And I think there there are two guys.
+And I think there are two guys.

-We gotta put Hitler up there and so forth.
+I mean, you got to put Hitler up there and so forth.

-Well, Hitler's efforts were finite.
+I mean, Hitler's efforts were finite.

-There are two guys whose work goes on and on and on, that continue to just have everything all screwed up.
+There are two guys whose work goes on and on and on that continue to just have everything all screwed up.

 One was Darwin, the other's Freud.

-Or if Freud had become a barber.
+Or if Freud had become a barber?

-If Darwin had become a street sweeper, rather than scientists.
+If Darwin had become a street sweeper rather than scientists, how things would be different.

-We might not even have liberals were it not for those two guys.
+We might not even have liberals, were it not for those two guys.

 Okay, we're back.

-Uh we're gonna go to the phones.
+We're going to go to the phones.

-Mike, I just decided something here on the fly before we go to the phones.
+Mike, I just decided something here on the fly.

 I want to go back to Obama for a second because I referenced these two things that he said.

-We have the actual sound bites now.
+We have the actual soundbites now.

-Uh Barack Obama, the famous speech on race.
+Here first, March 18th in Philadelphia, Barack Obama, the famous speech on race.

 Here's a portion of what he said about Reverend Wright and his white grandmother.

-A woman who helped raise me, a woman who sacrificed again and again for me, a woman who loves me as much as she loves anything in this world, but a woman who once confessed her fear of black men who passed her by on the street, and who on more than one occasion has uttered racial or ethnic stereotypes that made me cringe.
+I can no more disown him than I can disown my white grandmother, a woman who helped raise me, a woman who sacrificed again and again for me, a woman who loves me as much as she loves anything in this world, but a woman who once confessed her fear of black men who passed her by on the street, and who on more than one occasion has uttered racial or ethnic stereotypes that made me cringe.

 Yeah, and he went on.

-So the first was March 18th, a race speech of Philadelphia, the second by three days later on the radio in Philadelphia clarifying what he meant about his white mother or grandmother.
+The second by three days later on the radio in Philadelphia, clarifying what he meant about his white mother or grandmother.

-Uh there's a reaction, she runs her other way.
+She runs her other way.

-Now they've it's been a nation bred that into it.
+Now, it's been a nation bred that into it.

 Great to have you with us.

-Hi, Russ, how are you?
+How are you?

 Very good.